Updates on book progress and other news

-The Ship’s Carpenter received the Page Turner eBook Finalist Award 2020 in an international competition held in the UK.
-Out of the many books submitted from English-speaking countries around the world, it was chosen by judges to be in the running for the best ebook of 2020.
+September 2020 – Awards!
+The Ship’s Carpenter received two Page Turner 2020 Finalist Awards in an international competition held in the UK.
+Out of the many books submitted from English-speaking countries around the world, it was chosen by judges to be in the running for the best ebook of 2020 and the best writing of 2020.

 The next book in the Tween Sea & Shore Series is titled Captains of the Renown.
 It is also to be published by FireShip Press and released next year, 2021.
 Abraham, Yvette, and Captain Washington Shirley of The Ship’s Carpenter will return in more exploits and trials along with new historical characters who commanded the frigate Renown.
 Abraham and Yvette are challenged once again after leaving France for London in finding employment, having a child, and suffering a naval error that could cost Abraham his life.
 Washington Shirley receives glorious praise after the Battle of Quiberon Bay, but his naval career may end because of his brother’s dastardly act.